 Project description Gao Architects designed the interior of the flat, based upon a story.
 Based upon a way of living an urban, dynamic and creative life in the core of the city.
+We associated the urban lyrics, colourfulness and liveliness of the passing trains with a sort of rough design of certain lofts which can imitate the modern way of living with it’s fusion of different decorative elements.
 Interactive slideshow of East London Penthouse.
 Introducing a new feature on Dezeen!

 This former industrial warehouse in east London has been converted into open-plan apartments by English/Austrian design firm SIRS (+ interactive slideshow).
 The building was originally converted into flats in the 1980s.
 SIRS renovated the building's top floors and converted them into two penthouse apartments for private clients.
 A Caviar Warehouse Converted Into A Loft By Andrew Franz Architect.
 Architect Andrew Franz has transformed the top floor and roof of an 1884 caviar warehouse, into a contemporary open plan residence in New York.